caddyserver/website/src/docs/markdown/caddyfile/options.md

 }
 ```

+###### `tls`

+The `tls` listener wrapper is a no-op listener wrapper that marks where the TLS listener should be in a chain of listener wrappers.
+It should only be used if another listener wrapper must be placed in front of the TLS handshake.

+###### `http_redirect`

+The [`http_redirect`](/docs/json/apps/http/servers/listener_wrappers/http_redirect/) provides HTTP->HTTPS redirects for connections that come on the TLS port as an HTTP request, by detecting using the first few bytes that it's not a TLS handshake, but instead an HTTP request.
+This is most useful when serving HTTPS on a non-standard port (other than `443`), since browsers will try HTTP unless the scheme is specified.
+It must be placed _before_ the `tls` listener wrapper.

 ###### `proxy_protocol`

-Also included is the [`proxy_protocol`](/docs/json/apps/http/servers/listener_wrappers/proxy_protocol/) listener wrapper (prior to v2.7.0 it was only available via a plugin), which enables [PROXY protocol](https://github.com/haproxy/haproxy/blob/master/doc/proxy-protocol.txt) parsing (popularized by HAProxy).
+The [`proxy_protocol`](/docs/json/apps/http/servers/listener_wrappers/proxy_protocol/) listener wrapper (prior to v2.7.0 it was only available via a plugin) enables [PROXY protocol](https://github.com/haproxy/haproxy/blob/master/doc/proxy-protocol.txt) parsing (popularized by HAProxy).
 This must be used _before_ the `tls` listener wrapper since it parses plaintext data at the start of the connection:

 ```caddy
 {